FuelLabs/data-systems/CONTRIBUTING.md

 `category(scope or module): message` in your commit message with one of the following categories:

--   `arch`: Changes that affect the architecture of the software.
 -   `build`: Changes regarding the build of the software, dependencies, or the addition of new dependencies.
 -   `ci`: Changes regarding the configuration of continuous integration (e.g.,